tianzhiqiang1206/Dynamic-Auxiliary-Guided-Unet-DAGUnet/README.md

 Currently, only a portion of the code related to DAGUnet has been uploaded; the complete code and data are currently being prepared.

-The data related to this project, including the model's input data and prediction results, can be accessed via xxx.
+All the training and testing data for DAGUnet used in this paper can be downloaded from the [[Beihang Cloud Drive]](https://bhpan.buaa.edu.cn/link/AADBF25FF2D92B44C0BAAEAEB2135F4F76)

 If you have any questions, feel free to contact zhiqiang201@buaa.edu.cn